Updated Guides: Air purifiers, oxygen concentrators, oximeters & more. See All Reviews & Guides →

 Do I need a HEPA filter?

 Yes.
-True HEPA (or H13/H14) captures particles down to 0.3 µm, including fine dust and smoke that aggravate COPD.
+True HEPA (or H13/H14) captures at least 99.97% of particles down to 0.3 µm, including fine dust and smoke that aggravate COPD.

 Where should I place the purifier?

 Close to where you spend the most time—e.g., bedroom at night, living room by day.
+If you can only buy one portable unit, place it in the bedroom where you spend 6-8 hours nightly.
 Keep 15 cm clearance on all sides.

 Final Thoughts